-- No relevant commercial relationships to disclose - The activity is not supported by a grant - My presentation will talk about the following medications that are used for indications that are not FDA-approved (off-label use) - Amitriptyline, despiramine, venlafaxine, reboxetine, esreboxetine, gabapentin, cyclobenzaprine, tizanidine, baclofen, naltrexone, memantine, ketamine, tramadol, quetiapine, and pramipexole for fibromyalgia
+- I have no relevant relationships with ineligible companies to disclose within the past 24 months.
+(Note: Ineligible companies are defined as those whose primary business is producing, marketing, selling, reselling, or distributing healthcare products used by or on patients.) - My presentation will talk about the following medications that are used for indications that are not FDA-approved (off-label use) - Amitriptyline, despiramine, venlafaxine, reboxetine, esreboxetine, gabapentin, cyclobenzaprine, tizanidine, baclofen, naltrexone, memantine, ketamine, tramadol, quetiapine, and pramipexole for fibromyalgia